carrypow/Timing-Games/README.md

 This project is based on the following paper and its four main findings:

-Kunyi Ji, Zhongxiang Liu, Rujia Li, Xin Wang, Wei Wang, Teng Huang and Sisi Duan.
-"An Empirical Study of Strategic Timing Games in Ethereum." .
+"An Empirical Study of Strategic Timing Games in Ethereum" .

 Four findings of the paper: